 DIY Christmas Banners

-Banners are a quick craft that you can make yourself in an hour or two, or let the kids help with for an afternoon of fun crafting time ahead of the holidays.
+Banners are a quick craft you can make yourself in an hour or two, and let the kids help for an afternoon of fun crafting time ahead of the holidays.
 Feel free to experiment and use different materials, depending on what you already have at hand.
 It will boost your creativity as well as allow you to save some money for Xmas presents!

 Handmade Christmas Sign Decorations